-In accordance with the Technical Regulations of the EAEU that came into force on July 1, 2013, all organizations that import, produce, or trade food products to/in member countries of the Eurasian Economic Union must inform consumers about the presence of biotech components in food products if each individual biotech event does not exceed 0.9 percent.
-In 2015, Armenia and Kyrgyzstan became members of the Eurasian Economic Union.
-These two members must also follow the EAEU technical regulations/ including technical regulations on labeling food products, after a transitional period.
-The methods that should be used to test for biotech presence in food are also specified in the Attachments to the EAEU Technical Regulations on Food Safety and Food Labeling, and are the same that were used in Russia by Rospotrebnadzor before the EAEU Technical Regulations on Food labeling and Food Safety came into force.
+Food Labeling: In accordance with the Technical Regulations of the EAEU that came into force on July 1, 2013, all organizations that import, produce, or trade food products to/in member countries of the EAEU must inform consumers about the presence of biotech components in food products if each individual biotech event does not exceed 0.9 percent.
+In 2015, Armenia and Kyrgyzstan became members of the EAEU.
+These two members must also follow the EAEU technical regulations/including technical regulations on labeling food products, after a transitional period.
+The methods that should be used to test for biotech presence in food are also specified in the Attachments to the EAEU Technical Regulations on Food Safety and Food Labeling and are the same that were used in Russia by

+Rospotrebnadzor before the EAEU Technical Regulations on Food labeling and Food Safety came into force.

 For food products imported into Russia, Rospotrebnadzor has the right to conduct sample tests to detect the presence of biotech components.
-In order to verify the biotech-free claim, the producer or exporter may conduct its own tests at independent laboratories (it may be an IP system or PCR test), but the results of these tests are not accepted by Rospotrebnadzor.
+In order to verify the biotech-free claim, the producer or exporter may conduct its own tests at independent laboratories), but the results of these tests are not accepted by Rospotrebnadzor.
 These pre-export tests are voluntary for producers and exporters.
 If a producer/exporter claims that its products are not genetically altered, Rospotrebnadzor still has the right to examine these products.
 Furthermore, if the presence of genetic alteration in the products is more than 0.9 percent, a claim for fraud may be lodged against that company.
 Usually Rospotrebnadzor pays special attention to products containing soybean or corn ingredients.
-For more information on the EAEU's food labeling requirements please see section Decisions of the Customs Union, above.
+For more information on the EAEU's food labeling requirements please see section Decisions of the CU, above.